1. Introduction to

 If

 you don’t know what the package does.
-Use this command to find information
+Use this command to find the detailed information

 #sudo